agencyenterprise/alpha-ai-avatar-sdk-react/README.md

 export default App;
 ```

+## Plugins

+You can explore our comprehensive list of plugins supported within the Avatar SDK to streamline and accelerate your application development process.
+For detailed information about each plugin, refer to our [`plugins documentation`](docs/plugins).

 ## Examples

-You can find a few examples in the [`examples/`](examples/) folder of the library.
+You can find a few examples in the [`examples`](examples/) folder of the library.
 These examples demonstrates how to configure and use the SDK in a React project.

 ## Documentation